lyl24/lyl24-ece4960/lab11.md

 Next, I normalized the probabilities similar to what I did in the prediction step.

 ## Run the Bayes Filter
 Next, it's time to run the code and see how the Bayes filter holds up.
+I recorded videos of the trajectory plotter with the ground truth (green line), odometry readings (red line), and Bayes filter values (blue line).
+In the second video, the squares on the map represent the probability that the robot is in a certain grid location, with white being the most probable location.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/beD7GwoiV-Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/xo_qTzhsBpI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+(Discussion)

 ### [Click here to return to homepage](https://lyl24.github.io/lyl24-ece4960)